Plagiomimicus spumosum

 Plagiomimicus spumosum, the frothy moth, is a moth of the family Noctuidae.
 The species was first described by Augustus Radcliffe Grote in 1874.
 It is found in North America, where it has a transcontinental range in the United States, north to southern Ontario and southern Alberta.

 The wingspan is 33–40 mm.
-The forewings are dull grey brown to yellow brown, with a faint antemedian line and slightly more prominent postmedian line.
-The forewings are slightly paler in the basal and terminal areas.
-The hindwings are lighter brown, almost white in the basal half.
 Adults are on wing in mid-summer in one generation per year.

 The larvae feed on Helianthus annuus.
 They burrow into the head of the host plant and feed on the seeds.